Jay Porter: Biography

 On February 18, 1958, the Tigers traded Porter to the Cleveland Indians with Hal Woodeshick for Jim Hegan and Hank Aguirre.
 Porter learned of the trade while driving to Spring Training in Florida, driving from his home in Oregon, down the West Coast, stopping in Tucson, Arizona to visit friends in the Indians training camp.
-Later on, when he was an hour outside Lakeland, Porter heard on the car radio he had been traded to the Indians, made a U-turn and headed right back to Arizona.
+Later on, when he was an hour outside Lakeland, Porter heard on the car radio that he had been traded to the Indians, made a U-turn, and headed back to Arizona.
 (Van Dusen, Ewald & Hawkins, "The Detroit Tigers Encyclopedia (Sports Publishing 2003), p.
 94).

-While playing for Cleveland, Porter had the task of catching Baseball Hall of Fame knuckleballer Hoyt Wilhelm at which he was, reportedly, so baffled by Wilhelm's knuckleball he used a first baseman's glove.
-As a catcher, he threw out a very respectable 41.2% of runners trying to steal, but was never himself caught stealing once.
+While playing for Cleveland, Porter had the task of catching Baseball Hall of Fame knuckleballer Hoyt Wilhelm.
+Reportedly, he was so baffled by Wilhelm's knuckleball that he used a first baseman's glove.
+As a catcher, Porter threw out a very respectable 41.2 percent of runners trying to steal, but he was never caught stealing.

-After his playing career ended, he served as a minor league manager in the Montreal Expos organization, including a stint with the West Palm Beach Expos in 1970 and also managed the Expos entry in the 1969 Florida Instructional League.
+After his playing career ended, he served as a minor league manager in the Montreal Expos organization, including a stint with the West Palm Beach Expos in 1970.
+He also managed the Expos' entry into the 1969 Florida Instructional League.

-At the date of his death, Porter was the youngest living former member of the remaining eight St. Louis Browns players who are still alive.

-His initials of J. W. do not represent any actual given names and he is referred to by all as either JW or Jay.
+His initials, J.W., do not represent any actual given names; he is referred to by either "J.W." or "Jay."

 He died on October 11, 2020, in Jupiter, Florida, from respiratory difficulties.
+At the time of his death, Porter was the youngest of the eight living former St. Louis Browns players.